Add a touch of gourmet to an otherwise easy recipe. Your guests will be so impressed with the delectable truffle tones in this Quail Egg Salad.

 How to Prepare the Green Bean and Quail Egg Salad

 Let’s get the fiddly part out of the way first.
-Place the quail eggs in a saucepan of cold water.
+Place the quail eggs in a small saucepan of cold water.
 Bring the saucepan to boil on medium heat.
 Reduce the heat and simmer for a further 5 minutes to get hard boiled quail eggs.
 Remove the quail eggs from the saucepan and run under cold water.
 Peel the eggs and then cut them in half.

 With the green beans, cut off the ends.
-Place them in a saucepan of salted boiling water.
+Place them in a small saucepan of salted boiling water.
 Cook for 5 minutes or until al dente.
 Drain and run under cold water.
 Set aside to dry on some paper towels.

 On a fry pan, heat up 1 tbsp of olive oil and truffle butter.
 When the butter starts to melt, add 1 cup of panko breadcrumbs and fry for about 4-5 minutes or until golden brown.
 Stir constantly as it can burn quickly.
 Set aside to cool.

 Roughly chop the parsley to yield ¼ cup.

 I love nice and easy salad dressing recipes.
 It is the best seasoning for green beans.

 In a small bowl, whisk together 2 tbsp of olive oil, Dijon mustard and apple cider vinegar until well combined.